 How to Prepare Garlic for Your Dog

 Don’t use minced garlic from the jar at the store, this garlic is processed and is not healthy for your dog.
-Fresh garlic is the way to go, and you don’t even have to worry about cutting it in most recipes.
+Fresh garlic is the way to go.

 Garlic in Recipes